-In the July/August 1988 issue of Gun Dog magazine, pages 39-40, I illustrated a doghouse and kennel design attached to a shed or garage, etc. The doghouse built inside a building makes an excellent work bench and allows easy access to the dog during poor weather conditions.
+In the July/August 1988 issue of Gun Dog magazine, pages 39-40, I illustrated a doghouse and dog kennel design attached to a shed or garage, etc. The doghouse built inside a building makes an excellent work bench and allows easy access to the dog during poor weather conditions.
 Let’s take a look at how you can convert this doghouse into a collapsible, reusable whelping box.

 The original doghouse floor area is approximately four feet wide and four feet long.
 This floor area is not large enough for raising a litter of pups.
 A small floor area could lead to trouble with mother hurting the pups by laying on them.
 So let’s add an inside addition to the doghouse.
 Our first step is to remove the inside door, wall panels, insulation and doghouse floor and expand the floor area in additional two feet.
 After removing the inside wall a 2” thick x 4’ wide x 6’ long piece of high density polystyrene is placed directly on the floor.
 Cover the insulation with _” smooth-surfaced plywood.
 Rough cut plywood should not be used for building a puppy whelping box because it can cause skin irritation during the first few weeks of puppy growth due to the rough sharp wood surface.

 With the floor laid, frame up the extended doghouse walls.
 I used 2”x 2” pine for the framed walls.
 I am constructing a non-insulated inside wall because my shop is insulted and heated I would encourage you to thoroughly insulate a 2” x 4” wall surface which is covered by _” plywood.
 Your method of wall framing may vary.
 Note in my photos I installed a 2” x 2” plate on the plywood floor surface and sheeted over the outside of the framed walls.
-Continue reading below for photos and a step by step guide on how to build a whelping box.
+Continue reading below for photos and a step by step guide on how to build a whelping box for puppies.